drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/install.md

 1. Download the latest scorekeeper zip from <https://github.com/drytoastman/scorekeeperfrontend/releases>
    for your OS and extract to a chosen directory.
 There are several scripts (or .bat files on Windows):
    * **StartScorekeeper** - the normal way to start the system
-   * **LoadCerts** - to load new certificates for SSL communication
    * **StartProtimer** - used to start just the pro timer interface without requirng Docker or a database

 1. Run **StartScorekeeper** while connected to the Internet so that the backend is properly downloaded and a database is setup

-1. If you have never run **LoadCerts** on this machine before, you should do so now.
+1. If you have never run **LoadCerts** on this machine before, the Cert box will be red as it only has a filler certificate.
+Select **File** &rarr;
-   You will be asked for the certificates file, select the **certs.tgz** provided by your administrator.
+   **LoadCerts**.
+You will be asked for the certificates file, select the **certs.tgz** provided by the system administrator.
 These are shared between versions so you only need to do it once.

    <span style='color:red'>
    Without this step, you cannot sync with scorekeeper.wwscc.org or other laptops.